-See the UC Libraries’ Collection Development Committee’s The University of California Library Collection: Content for the 21st Century and Beyond (March, 2009) [PDF]
+Read the UC Libraries’ Collection Development Committee’s report, The University of California Library Collection: Content for the 21st Century and Beyond (March, 2009) [PDF].

-Campus collections have been enhanced by the development of shared digital collections that are held in common and are equally available and accessible to all members of the University community.
-The development of a shared print collection further optimizes the management of and access to information resources for students and faculty by reducing unnecessary duplication, leveraging shared assets, and expanding the breadth and depth of information resources available systemwide.
+In addition to shared digital collections, the UC libraries’ shared print collection further optimizes the management of and access to information resources for students and faculty.
+It reduces unnecessary duplication, leverages shared assets, and expands the breadth and depth of information resources available systemwide.

 Digital Curation and Preservation

-To support the extremely important goal of preserving digital information, the UC libraries are working in collaboration with national and international efforts to develop a digital preservation infrastructure that adheres to established standards and open-source practices.
+The UC libraries are working in collaboration with national and international efforts to develop a digital preservation infrastructure that adheres to established standards and open-source practices for born-digital materials and research data.
 The infrastructure may also assist in the preservation or protection of deteriorating print materials and help meet the University’s diverse needs for reliable archiving, management, and retrieval of essential digital information of all kinds.

-See the services and tools offered by the University of California Curation Center (UC3)
+Learn more about the services and tools offered by the University of California Curation Center (UC3) .